BryteLitty/Awesome-books/README.md

 Give a ⭐️ if you like this project!

 ### Acknowledgments
-- Thanks to Microverse for the opportunity to learn and grow as a developer
-- Also, thanks to [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) for the design

 ### Credits
-UI/UX designed by [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) on Behance.

 ### 📝 License

 - This project is [MIT](https://github.com/BryteLitty/hello-microverse/blob/add-javascript-file/LICENSE) lincensed.

-Link to the project walkthrough: [Presentation](https://www.loom.com/share/91f292c34b4b4d1da36d7b402c481069)